sanahegde/resmed-file-sharing-service/Design.md

 ## Database Design

 The database uses a single table, `files`, to store metadata about every uploaded file.
-The schema is intentionally simple for fast lookup and easy scalability.
+The schema is simple for fast lookup and easy scalability.

 | Column | Type | Description |
 |:-------|:------|:------------|